 There are five common types of salmon that inhabit the waters around Alaska.
-Perhaps you thought Salmon are salt water fish?
-That is easy to answer: Salmon spawn and are born in fresh water; Salmon are great to eat, and an Alaskan Salmon fishing trip is second to none.
+Are salmon freshwater or saltwater fish?
+The answer is "Yes"!.
+Salmon spawn and are born in freshwater.
+However, salmon will then run back to the saltwater for a large portion of their lives.
+Salmon are great to eat, and an Alaskan Salmon fishing trip is second to none.
 Copper River features an unbelievable King Salmon run.
 Salmon are big fish, fun to catch and turn colors when they make the spawn.

 Alaskan fishing guides will teach you how to remember these five salmon found in Alaskan waters using your thumb and 4 fingers.
 The five types of salmon are: Chum Salmon, Sockeye Salmon, King Salmon, Silver Salmon and Pink Salmon.
 Called a mnemonic (silent m) which is a technique that aids in the retention to memory of something, this one is great!